Law-invariant functionals on general spaces of random variables: Law invariance and Schur convexity

-for every $\alpha\in(0,1)$.
-Note that, since the cumulative distribution function of $X$ has at most countably many discontinuity points, any two quantile functions for $X$ coincide almost surely with respect to the Lebesgue measure on $[0,1]$.
-We refer to F\"{o}llmer and Schied~\cite{FoellmerSchied2011} for more on quantile functions.
+for every $s\in(0,1)$.
+Note that, since the cumulative distribution function of $X$ has at most countably many discontinuity points, any two quantile functions for $X$ coincide almost surely with respect to the Lebesgue measure on $(0,1)$. \end{definition}